gsechan/Constraints/README.md

 This library does make it possible to do custom constraints, but with a caveat.
 Since we don't know what the constraint is, it must all be done at runtime.
 A custom constraint has two parts: a `Validator` object that does the checking, and a constraint annotation that links to it via `@Constraint`.

 First write the validator.
 It implements `Validator<T, A>`, where `T` is the value type and `A` is the annotation it enforces. `validate` returns nothing -- throw to reject a value, return normally to accept it.
-It cannot change the value (a constraint validates, it does not coerce):
+It cannot change the value (a constraint validates, it does not coerce).
+The signature for Validator is:

 ```kotlin
 interface Validator<T, A : Annotation> {